alessandrobessi/autotinder/README.md

 While `liked_content_id` is the id of a photo of the user, I don't know what `s_number` means.
 Anyway, both information can be found in the response to the above mentioned GET request.

 ## Rust
-The code is *pretty crappy*, and I'm using this Tinder shit to teach myself Rust the hard way, i.e. actually doing things and face real world problems beyond the classic textbook examples.
+The code is *pretty crappy*, and I'm using this Tinder shit to teach myself Rust the hard way, i.e. actually doing things and facing real world problems beyond the classic textbook examples.

 ###### Build
 ```